McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   mermaidInitialize = "{ \"theme\": \"default\" }"
   # Hide Next and Previous page buttons normally displayed full height beside content
   disableNextPrev = true
   # Order sections in menu by "weight" or "title".
-Default to "weight"
+Default to "weight";
+  # this can be overridden in the pages frontmatter
   ordersectionsby = "weight"
   # Change default color scheme with a variant one.
 Can be "red", "blue", "green".
   themeVariant = ""